ismaeleBo/ReactNativeExercises/README.md

 # ReactNativeExercises

 Welcome to the React Native Exercises App project!
-This is a mobile application that provides a set of exercises to help you improve your fitness and overall health.
-The app includes three main exercises:
+This is a mobile application that provides a set of exercises to help you improve your react native skills.

 ## System Requirements